NOC-OI/breakingtheice_sap/README.md

-# Breaking the Ice: 3D Modeling Decades of Change
+# Breaking the Ice: 3D Modeling Decades of Change - SAP Version

 Breaking the Ice is an interactive science exhibit designed for pupils, teachers, and the public.
 It combines: